karishmaslaud/OffensEval/README.md

 We have used the code of Multi-Class Text Classification LSTM Consumer complaints.ipynb in the above github repository :
 Exact Section:https://github.com/susanli2016/NLP-with-Python/blob/master/Multi-Class%20Text%20Classification%20LSTM%20Consumer%20complaints.ipynb <br/>

-##In addition to the above resources the following also referred for LSTM:
+#In addition to the above resources the following also referred for LSTM:<br/>
 Jason Brownlee.
 "Sequence Classification with LSTM Recurrent Neural Networks in Python with Keras".
 26 July 2016.
 Retrievd from:https://machinelearningmastery.com/sequence-classification-lstm-recurrent-neural-networks-python-keras/ Accessed:2020-02-21<br/>
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ##Other libraries used: <br/>